 “I think that’s a golem!”
 Cyial shouted.
 “They’re like slimes except made out of stone rather than liquid!
 That can include crystal!”

-“And a lot damn more scary when it’s made out of corrupt magical crystals so get the fuck back up those stairs!
+“A crystal golem is going to be a lot damn more scary when it’s made out of corrupt magical crystals, so get the fuck back up those stairs!
 We’re leaving!
-Even I'm not gonna fancy a fight with that!
+Even I'm not gonna fancy a fight with that thing!
 Move, move!”
 Varhi ordered.
 “There’s no way it should reach us past the stairs!”

 Running past all of the floating crystals, Varhi dashed towards the gate and grunted as he struggled to pull it back up again.
 Nayleen reached past Sairek and bent down to help him, allowing both Sairek and Cyial to quickly crawl through.
 Varhi gestured to Nayleen to go next with a tilt of his head and she crawled through, then held it up for Varhi on the other side, as did Cyial who reached over to help her.
 Varhi let go of the gate and began crawling through when another crash sounded behind him.
 He glanced back to see that the golem had made it up the stairs by separating parts of its body and was now reforming back together into a humanoid shape again.
 He crawled the rest of the way, where Cyial and Nayleen both grunted as the gate slammed shut.